Turner to Monet: Masterpieces from The Walters Art Museum

 Selected by former Walters curator Eik Kahng for their art historical significance and fine quality, these paintings provide examples of the various artistic schools and movements of nineteenth-century painting in Western Europe and the United States.
 Highlights include J.A.D.
 Ingres’ neoclassical rendering of Oedipus and the Sphinx(1864) and Eugène Delacroix’sChrist on the Sea of Galilee (1854), as well as Monet’s Springtime(1872) and Manet’s fascinatingCafé-Concert (1879).
 The dialogue between the academic and avant-garde is further explored in Jean Louis Ernest Meissonier’s 1814 (1862), a jewel-like portrait of Napoleon on horseback, and Mariano Fortuny’s astonishing satirical portrait of a clergyman – likely an inspiration for Francis Bacon’s pope paintings.
 While each work is deeply satisfying on its own, together they make an exhibition that captures well the historical breadth and depth of The Walters collection and of nineteenth-century painting.

-The Blanton Collection
+Repartee: 19th-Century Prints and Drawings from The Blanton Collection

 August 14, 2010 – January 16, 2011